-Better Work Indonesia is part of the Better Work global programme, which is a unique partnership between the International Labour Organization (ILO) and the International Finance Corporation (IFC).
+Better Work Indonesia is part of the Better Work global programme, a unique partnership between the International Labour Organization (ILO) and the International Finance Corporation (IFC).
 It unites the expertise of the ILO in labour standards with that of the IFC in private sector development.

 Better Work Indonesia, which became operational in July 2011, was initially designed with a sustainable approach that would allow the programme to continue independent operations after an initial period.